thecneu/gulp-webpack-starter/README.md

 Primary examples of which are:

-* Whether to minify and mangle JS
+* Minifying and mangling JS
-* Whether to include sourcemaps for the minfied or mangled Javascript
+* Generating sourcemaps for the processed Javascript
-* Whether to include sourcemaps for the compiled CSS
+* Including sourcemaps for the compiled CSS
-* Whether to fail and exit on error of ESLINT (used in production builds)
+* Behavior on error of ESLINT (used in production builds)

 There are other aspects of the gulp run that are changed by global variables.